Laralinmcc/cs151-fa22/syllabus.md

 - ~24 Concept Checks - Held at the beginning of lecture section.
 Graded on correctness.
 - 12 Labs - 1x per week.
 Work w/ partners, submit individually.
-- 3 Homeworks - spread throughout the semester.
+- 4 Programming Projects - spread throughout the semester.
 Work individually, submit individually.
-- 2 Projects - Midterm Project and Final Project.
+- 1 Final Projects - Midterm Project and Final Project.
 Work individually or with a partner.

 Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.